nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### <span id='feature-mail'> Mail broadcast : `mail` <span>

-You can generate a mailto link with email addresses pre-filled based on specific keyword entered.
+You can conveniently generate a mail link with email addresses pre-filled based on specific keyword entered.

 Format: `mail [KEYWORD]`

-> ℹ️ **Information**
+> ℹ️ **Information:**
+> * a mail link is generated in the format of `mailto:` + `email address of each student recipient separated by;`
 > * `[KEYWORD]` are based on student's group name
 > * It requires a **full match** for the keyword
 > * `[KEYWORD]` is optional and when no `[KEYWORD]` is entered, email addresses of all students on the current list will be included
 > * If `[KEYWORD]` is entered, only email addresses of students belonging to the group name that fully matches the `[KEYWORD]` will be included

 Examples:
-* `mail` generates a mailto link with email addresses of all students on the current list.
+* `mail` generates a mail link with email addresses of all students on the current list.
-* `mail LAB05` generates a mailto link with email addresses of all students belonging to `LAB05`.
+* `mail LAB05` generates a mail link with email addresses of all students belonging to `LAB05` which is in the format of `mailto:` + `email address of each student` as shown below.

 ![result for 'mail LAB05'](images/MailFeature.png)